-The obligation resulting from Article 3(1) shall apply to connected products and the services related to them placed on the market after ...
-[32 months from the date of entry into force of this Regulation].
+The obligation resulting from Article 3(1) shall apply to connected products and the services related to them placed on the market after 12 September 2026.

-Chapter III shall apply in relation to obligations to make data available under Union law or national legislation adopted in accordance with Union law, which enters into force after ...
-[20 months from the date of entry into force of this Regulation].
+Chapter III shall apply in relation to obligations to make data available under Union law or national legislation adopted in accordance with Union law, which enters into force after 12 September 2025.